 This is the most effective way to find the right replacement bearings.

 Each bearing will have five numbers on its cup and its cone.
-It’s important to take note of all 5 cone numbers and the last 2 or 3 cup numbers.
-Moreover, it’s important that you get both the inner and outer bearing numbers.
+It’s essential to record all 5 cone numbers and the last 2 or 3 cup numbers.
+Moreover, it’s necessary to obtain both the inner and outer bearing numbers.

 As a quick example, let’s say you inspected your inner bearing and got the following numbers: